Is a Pre-marital Agreement the Right Solution for You?

 Parties have the option to enter into a pre-marital agreement (also referred to as a pre-nuptial agreement) before the marriage.
-If they carefully follow the rules, the agreement will likely be a valid and enforceable document in the event the marriage ends.
+If they carefully follow the requirements, the agreement will likely be a valid and enforceable document in the event the marriage ends.
 Although these agreements may not seem romantic (because they are not), pre-marital agreements are highly useful documents that can save a great deal of stress and expense during a divorce.
-Couples may also enter into a post-marital agreement after marriage.
+Couples may also enter into a post-marital agreement after the date of the marriage.

 If you are considering a pre-marital or post-marital agreement, contact Minyard Morris to discuss your options with a knowledgeable divorce attorney.
-We will listen to your concerns and explain to you the limitations and requirements of an enforceable agreement.
+We will listen to your concerns and explain to you the limitations and requirements of these agreements.
 We will ensure that you have the information necessary to make the right decision for your situation.

 - Unconscionability of the agreement